 Everyone has a go-to person they call for restaurant and bar recommendations.
 Who's yours?
 Her name is Siri.
 She's really nice.

 And what's the best recommendation she's ever given you?

 Maku Sushi.
 It's a block from my house, but it's so nondescript on the outside that you can walk right by and may never see it.
 They do a yellowtail sashimi dish with red and yellow beets and toasted pine nuts that is to die for.

+Do you ever cook?
+What's the best dish you make?
 I love to grill.
 My grilled salmon with grilled vegetables (potatoes, peppers, onions and Brussels sprouts) is probably the best.
 I also like to grill steaks and jumbo scallops.